llajas/homelab/docs/installation/sandbox.md

 Install the following packages:

 - `docker`
-- `make`
+- `nix` (see [development shell](../concepts/development-shell.md) for the installation guide)

-Clone the original repository and checkout the development branch from the original repository:
+Clone the repository and checkout the development branch:

 ```sh
 git clone https://github.com/khuedoan/homelab